cloudbank/issue105/README.md

 #### DB Setup
 - Configure the db credentials in
-`customerapi/src/main/resources/db.properties`   `customerapi/src/main/resources/applicationContext-test.xml`.
+`faya-api/src/main/resources/db.properties`   `faya-api/src/test/resources/test-db.properties`.

 - Open Oracle Developer and connect to `local_system` and run `sql/create_user.sql`.
 This will create the two users `secyield` and `test_secyield`.

-- Still in Oracle Developer, connect to `local_secyield` and run `sql/schema.sql`.
-This will create the table structure for user `secyield`
+- Still in Oracle Developer, connect to `local_secyield`, run `sql/schema.sql` and `sql/procedures.sql`.
+This will create the table structure and stored procedures for user `secyield`

-- Still in Oracle Developer, connect to `local_test_secyield` and run `sql/schema.sql`.
-This will create the table structure for user `test_secyield`
+- Still in Oracle Developer, connect to `local_test_secyield`, run `sql/schema.sql` and `sql/procedures.sql`.
+This will create the table structure and stored procedures for user `test_secyield`

 - In case you want to pre-load some data, in Oracle Developer, connect to `local_secyield` and run `test_data/clear.sql` & `test_data/test_data.sql`.